brajindersingh/xampp-index/README.md

 - Make sure you rename and keep a backup of your original index.php file in the htdocs folder.
 - Just download and copy-paste the contents in the htdocs folder of your xampp installtion.
 It contains an img folder which has the background image for the main window and also a xampp-js folder which has the jquery library file, which is neccessary in case you are not connected to the internet.

 That's it.
-Just copy paste and enjoy the new features.
+Just copy paste and enjoy the new features like listing all files and directories, and insta-searching through them.